One reason people want to buy a hot water dispenser is that it gives them a cupful of instant hot water on demand.

 • You might notice some hot water leaking which is annoying but repairable.
 We consider this a manufacturing defect that can otherwise be easily rectified by replacing the hot water supply nut.

-As you can see, there is quite a bit more to buying an instant hot water dispenser than just price.
+As you can see, there is quite a bit more to buying the best instant hot water dispenser than just price.

 Sure, price matters for many people, but so should the unit’s build quality, its ability to deliver hot water instantly, reliability of the unit, and, most of all, the potential to save you money during installation.